Everyday Lentils Recipe with Carrots and Parsley

 • Spiced Lentils: Add 1 tsp cumin and 1/2 tsp turmeric with the garlic for a Middle Eastern-inspired flavor.

-• Lentils with Greens: Stir in 2 cups chopped kale or spinach in the last 5 minutes of cooking for extra nutrition.
+• Lentils with Greens: Stir in 2 cups chopped kale or spinach in the last 5 minutes of cooking.

 FAQ